 Southeast Asia is undoubtedly an interesting destination, but it’s going to be a tough choice if you’re only planning to land in one country.
-Despite their allure, Thailand and Philippines are very different.
+Despite their allure, Thailand and the Philippines are very different.

-For those itching for the tropical weather of Southeast Asia, Thailand and Philippines go head-to-head with the different factors to help you decide where your next memorable vacation should be.
+For those itching for the tropical weather of Southeast Asia, Thailand and the Philippines go head-to-head with the different factors to help you decide where your next memorable vacation should be.

 Along the eastern shore of the Gulf of Thailand are fisheries and aquaculture that contribute to economic progress in the area.
 The southern part of the country is covered by humid tropical forests as the source of rubber plantations and coconut cultivation.

-Thailand enjoys both tropical and sub-tropical climate, depending on the shifting of the monsoon winds.
+Thailand enjoys both tropical and sub-tropical climates, depending on the shifting of the monsoon winds.
 There are three distinct seasons: the hot season from March to mid-May, the rainy monsoon season from mid-May to October, and the dry and cool season from November to February.

 As a Buddhist country, the country is also known for gorgeous temples and many peaceful destinations perfect for introspection and meditation.
-Local culture and customs are also very colorful and vibrant.
+Local culture and customs are also very colorful and vibrant, even in places like Phuket!
 Add to all that low costs on transportation, accommodation, and activities, it’s no wonder Thailand has been regarded as one of the best destinations in Asia.

 The country is also home to 9,600 square miles of reef systems, making up nearly 9 percent of the world’s total reef area.
 SCUBA divers have discovered this gem of a country long ago, and now the rest of the world is following suit.

 The Philippines is made of three main island regions.
 Luzon is the topmost part of the country, made up of mostly landlocked provinces and home to the country’s capital, Manila.
 Visayas is the central region made of several groups of islands, making it a hotspot for beachgoers and divers.

 The country is predominantly Catholic and religion plays a very big role in the way people live.
 Mindanao, on the other hand, is a Muslim region with a few Catholic communities.
 It has become infamous for religious and political clashes, unfortunately throwing the rest of the country in a negative light.

 As a tropical country, there are only two season in the Philippines – wet and dry.
 These seasons have shifted in recent years and sometimes have become unpredictable.
-In general, however, rainy season peaks around June to August.
+In general, however, the rainy season peaks around June to August.
 Regardless of the rain and monsoon, it pretty much feels like summer all year round.